 - Inability to suspend triggers

 In a trigger-based design, triggers must keep running and cannot be suspended.
 Despite peak hours, exceptions, or latency in synchronization between primary and secondary databases, triggers cannot be canceled at any time during a schema change.
 Forced cancellation will interrupt the schema change or cause data loss.
 This affects data accuracy in Table A_gst.
 The pt-online-schema-change and OnlineSchemaChange tools are trigger-based tools.
 The tools provide the throttling feature.
 However, the throttling feature is limited to specific extent.
-For example, you can use this feature to suspend or slow down a data copy process, but the trigger is still operating and generating overheads.
+For example, you can use this feature to suspend or slow down a data copy process, but the trigger is still running and generating overheads.

 - Inability to test reliability

 To verify a solution, you may want to know the duration of a task.
 If a trigger-based solution executes SQL statements to replicate data, you can create and use triggers to simulate data replication on a secondary database.
 However, when data is replicated based on rows, no trigger is required on the secondary database.
-This is because the triggers are operating only on the primary database and the secondary database directly applies the changes.
+This is because the triggers are running only on the primary database, and the secondary database directly applies the changes.
 In addition, even though SQL statements are executed to replicate data, you cannot simulate concurrent replication processes on the primary database.
 This is because a MySQL database uses a single thread to replay the replication process.
 Therefore, concurrency and locking issues cannot be verified or tested.

 The key benefit of a triggerless design is the decoupling of database load.
 A trigger-based design synchronizes each DML operation on the original table to the temporary table in a synchronous or an asynchronous manner.
 However, this process is decoupled in the triggerless design.
 To be specific, the process of writing data to the temporary table is separated from that of writing data to the original table.
 This resolves the issues that are caused by the trigger-based design and has the following benefits: